Free Random Decision Tools Online

 Frequently asked questions

 Yes.
-All random tools use the browser's built-in cryptographic random number source, which produces statistically uniform results with no predictable patterns.
-Coin flip, dice roller, and number generator all use this source directly.
+All random tools use the browser's built-in cryptographic random number source via crypto.getRandomValues(), which produces statistically uniform results with no predictable patterns.
+Coin flip, dice roller, number generator, and wheel spinner all use this source directly.
+None of the tools have memory of previous results, so each spin, roll, flip, or draw is fully independent.

 Yes.
-Every random decision tool on this page is fully usable on touch screens.
+Every random decision tool is fully usable on touch screens.
 Buttons are sized for fingers, wheels spin on tap, and all controls adapt to any screen width without horizontal scrolling.

 No data is sent to any server.
 Some tools retain your last input in browser memory for convenience during the same session, but nothing is stored permanently and nothing leaves your device.